Naxus28/js-oop-snake-game/README.md

 1. Snake Class/index.js: instead of passing `initialX` and `initialY` and calculating the inital position in the Snake class, the initial position code could be passed straight from the entry point file, which would make clearer what the initial position is without having to dig into the Snake class.

 2. I would like to have a Game class that handles some of the functionality currently on index.js.
-I don't know exactly what state and methods that class would be hold but I would like it to controll at least the start and end of a game.
+I don't know exactly what state and methods that class would hold but I would like it to controll at least the start and end of a game.

 3. Pehaps find a better way to start the game without having two event listeners on "keydown".